Self-induced stochastic resonance: A physics-informed machine learning approach: SISR: A physics-informed neural network approach

+Figure~\ref{fig:8}(a) presents the results of the ablation study using the training NRMSE, computed over both state variables $(v,w)$ to capture errors in both the fast spiking dynamics and the slow recovery drift.
+We report the NRMSE during training because it provides a physically interpretable and comparable measure of prediction quality across the different loss configurations, thereby highlighting differences in optimization speed and stability.
+The four curves correspond to the data-only model (red), data+ic+phy1 (yellow), data+phy2 (blue), and the full data+ic+phy1+phy2 model (green).
+Incorporating either of the physics-informed terms (phy1 or phy2) accelerates convergence and lowers the asymptotic error relative to the purely data-driven baseline.
+The full NASP--PINN achieves the fastest and most stable convergence as well as the lowest NRMSE, consistent with the quantitative train/test results reported in Table~\ref{tab:1}.

+Figure~\ref{fig:8}(b) illustrates how the dynamically weighted objective is optimized over time.
+Early epochs are dominated by the supervised data and initial-condition terms, reflecting rapid alignment to observed one-step targets.
+As training progresses, the optimization emphasis shifts toward the physics constraints, with phy1 and phy2 accounting for the majority of the gradient budget in later epochs.
+This indicates that the physics terms are not negligible and they actively shape the learned dynamics by enforcing local SDE consistency (phy1) and global timescale structure (phy2), which is consistent with the lower test NRMSE of the full model reported in Table~\ref{tab:1}.

 Table~\ref{tab:1} summarizes train/test NRMSE for the same variants.
-Data-only training yields the weakest generalization (0.053 train vs.\ 0.062 test), indicating mild overfitting to short-horizon local patterns.
-Enforcing \emph{dynamical residuals} (Phy1) and/or \emph{barrier-matching} (Phy2) narrows the generalization gap and lowers both errors (0.040--0.042 train, 0.050 test).
-The \emph{full loss} achieves the best results by a clear margin (0.027 train, 0.035 test), demonstrating that the two physics priors are complementary: Phy1 aligns local derivatives with the SDE, while Phy2 shapes global exit statistics via timescale matching, together constraining the hypothesis class to trajectories that are both locally consistent and globally coherent.
-Thus, relative to data-only training, the PINN reduces test NRMSE by approximately 43\% (0.062~$\rightarrow$~0.035) while also lowering train error, consistent with a better-conditioned objective and stronger inductive bias.
-This quantitative improvement highlights how physics-informed constraints serve as effective regularizers that enhance both convergence speed and out-of-sample generalization.
+Data-only training yields the weakest train/test performance (0.053 train, 0.062 test), indicating mild overfitting to short-horizon local patterns.
+Enforcing \emph{dynamical residuals} (phy1) and/or \emph{barrier-matching} (phy2) improves test performance and lowers both errors (0.040--0.042 train, 0.050 test).
+The \emph{full loss} achieves the best results by a clear margin (0.027 train, 0.035 test), demonstrating that the two physics priors are complementary: phy1 aligns local derivatives with the SDE, while phy2 shapes global exit statistics via timescale matching, together constraining the hypothesis class to trajectories that are both locally consistent and globally coherent.
+Relative to data-only training, the PINN reduces test NRMSE by approximately 43\% (0.062~$\rightarrow$~0.035) while also quickly lowering train error, consistent with a better-conditioned objective and stronger inductive bias.